-As outlined by the Minnesota Department of Health, is coordinating the vaccination effort in Minnesota.
+The Minnesota Department of Health is coordinating the vaccination effort in Minnesota.
 Find the latest information on vaccine data, distribution, and availability on the MN Department of Health COVID-19 vaccine website.

 The Minnesota Department of Health keeps its citizens informed through their “Who’s Getting Vaccinated?” website and the “vaccine connector,” a tool that helps find out when, where, and how to get a COVID-19 vaccine.

 - Community vaccination sites are established in Duluth that provide vaccines to eligible individuals.
 Those with access to vaccines through external partners are encouraged to take that opportunity to be vaccinated.

 - The national VaccineFinder website is useful for locating the vaccine at pharmacies and clinics within a certain distance from a zip code.